2nd South Carolina Infantry Regiment: Retreat to Virginia and Tennessee

-After Gettysburg the Army of Northern Virginia retreated back into Virginia to rest and recuperate.
+After Gettysburg, the Army of Northern Virginia retreated back into Virginia to rest and recuperate.
 It was then chosen that as the winter came and the armies settled down that the 1st Corps under Lt Gen James Longstreet would transfer to the Army of Tennessee to help it achieve a victory.
-When they arrived in northern Georgia, the Battle of Chickmauga had occurred all the day before and Longstreet's fresh troops were chosen to lead an assault on the federal line.
+When they arrived in northern Georgia, the Battle of Chickmauga had occurred all the day before, and Longstreet's fresh troops were chosen to lead an assault on the federal line.
 When the assault began, Kershaw's Brigade fought troops from Maj Gen Thomas L. Crittenden's XXI Corps and pushed them back until stopped at Snodgrass Hill, where 2nd Lieutenant Richard R. Kirkland, the "Angel of Marye's Heights" was killed.
 After the retreat of the federal Army of the Cumberland the Army of Tennessee moved in to begin the Siege of Chattanooga but arguments between army commander Braxton Bragg and other commanders including Longstreet forced his Corps to return to Virginia.
-Before doing so Longstreet tried to recapture Knoxville but failed in doing so.
+Before doing so, Longstreet tried to recapture Knoxville but failed in doing so.
 Soon afterwards, the new overall commander of Union forces, Lt.
 Gen. Ulysses S. Grant, started the Overland Campaign, opening with the Battle of the Wilderness.
 The Confederate 3rd Corps under A.P.
-Hill, after a whole day of inconclusive fighting was suddenly attacked the day after on May 6, 1864, completely breaking and running.
+Hill, after a whole day of inconclusive fighting, was suddenly attacked the day after on May 6, 1864, completely breaking and running.
 But just in time to aid the 3rd Corps was the arrival of the 1st Corps, with Kershaw's Brigade in the lead.
 Here they successfully pushed back troops of the federal II Corps under Maj.
 Gen. Winfield S. Hancock, before the end of the battle Lt.
 Col. Franklin Gaillard was mortally wounded.
-Fighting became inconclusive and the Army of Northern Virginia soon retreated to Spotsylvania Court House.
+Fighting became inconclusive, and the Army of Northern Virginia soon retreated to Spotsylvania Court House.
 Here the Brigade, under the command of Colonel John Henegan of the 8th SC Infantry whilst Gen. Kershaw was commanding the division, dug in and prepared for the battle soon to come.
-On May 8, 1864 troops from the 3rd Division, V Corps attacked the entrenchments of Henegan's Brigade and were repulsed after tough fighting.
+On May 8, 1864, troops from the 3rd Division, V Corps attacked the entrenchments of Henegan's Brigade and were repulsed after tough fighting.
 They were attacked again on May 12, and again repulsed the federal advance.
 Then they had limited combat in the Battle of North Anna.
 The troops of the confederate 1st Corps were soon moved to counter Grant's flanking maneuver and soon dug in at Cold Harbor.
-When the federals approached, the Confederates unleashed a devastating fire and the battle ended with thousands of federal casualties.
-Soon afterwards they were forced into the Siege of Petersburg and fought in the First Deep Bottom.
+When the federals approached, the Confederates unleashed a devastating fire, and the battle ended with thousands of federal casualties.
+Soon afterward they were forced into the Siege of Petersburg and fought in the First Deep Bottom.